out-stand-ing/demo/README.md

 # demo
 this is the repository made just to learn and to dig deeper in the field of git and got hub
 <br>

-author - nancy rao gautam
+author - nancy rao gautam(on eof the most brillant author in the world)